+The Modern Marine Ni Budget and an Apparent Imbalance

 Unsurprisingly, Ni has a nutrient like depth profile meaning it is depleted in the surface waters (~2nM) and enriched in the deep water (9-12nM) (e.g., Archer et al., 2020; Cameron and Vance, 2014; Sclater et al., 1976; Yang et al., 2020).
-Nickel regeneration is associated with P regeneration in surface waters (i.e., associated with internal biomass) and then associated with Si regeneration in deep waters (i.e., association with the biological hard parts) (Archer et al., 2020; Bruland, 1980; Sclater et al., 1976; Twining et al., 2012).
-Nickel has a residence time between 10 to 30 kyr (Cameron and Vance, 2014; Little et al., 2020; Sclater et al., 1976).
+Nickel has a residence time between 10 and 30 kyr (Cameron and Vance, 2014; Little et al., 2020; Sclater et al., 1976).
 Because Ni is not fully depleted in surface waters, it was believed that seawater Ni concentrations were biologically nonlimiting, but recent studies suggest that the remaining surface water Ni is simply not bioavailable (e.g., Dupont et al., 2010).
 This unavailable fraction of Ni could be organically complexed.
 Past equilibrium speciation calculations have focused on inorganic ligands and suggest, in seawater at pH 8.2, Ni primarily exists as a free ion (47%) with most of the remaining fraction complexed with Cl or CO3 (34% and 14%, respectively) (Turner et al., 1981).
-However, the degree of complexation with organic ligands is poorly constrained between 1-90% (Horner et al., 2021 and references therein; Turner and Martino, 2006).(Middag et al., 2020; Yang et al., 2021)
+However, the degree of complexation with organic ligands is poorly constrained between 1-90% (Horner et al., 2021 and references therein; Turner and Martino, 2006).
+The distribution of Ni in ocean basins can primarily be described by mixing and biological processes (Middag et al., 2020; Yang et al., 2021).
+Nickel regeneration is associated with P regeneration in surface waters (i.e., associated with internal biomass) and then associated with Si regeneration in deep waters (i.e., association with the biological hard parts) (Archer et al., 2020; Bruland, 1980; Sclater et al., 1976; Twining et al., 2012).

-The Apparent Modern Marine Ni Mass Imbalance

-Despite Ni’s biogeochemical importance, we have a poor understanding of its marine cycling, even in the modern oceans.
+Despite Ni’s biogeochemical importance, we have an incomplete picture of its marine cycling, even in the modern oceans.
 This perhaps is best evidenced by attempts to construct a modern Ni marine budget.
 Krishnaswami, (1976) first identified a massive imbalance; their calculations suggested that a single output had a flux three times greater than the inputs.
 If this were true, the ocean would be rapidly depleted in Ni.
 There is no evidence for such extreme deviation from steady state.
 However, in the several decades that have followed this conclusion, we have yet to resolve the apparent imbalance.
 Currently, our best estimates indicate that Ni sink fluxes from the ocean are twice the size of source fluxes (Ciscato et al., 2018; Gall et al., 2013; Sclater et al., 1976).
+Is this discrepancy due to large uncertainties, different methods of estimation, missing fluxes, or a mix thereof? .

-To investigate what might be causing the perceived imbalance, we can examine the methods used to calculate the fluxes and their associated uncertainties.(Ciscato et al., 2018; Gall et al., 2013; Gueguen and Rouxel, 2021; Little et al., 2020, 2015)
+In the following section, I will describe the methods used to estimate the inputs and outputs listed in published Ni marine budgets (Ciscato et al., 2018; Gall et al., 2013; Gueguen and Rouxel, 2021; Little et al., 2020, 2015).
+They vary in terms of approach and confidence level.
+Through this exercise, I hope to highlight the greatest barriers to resolving the apparent Ni marine imbalance.

 Inputs

 Dust